 Medical lab facility, health care organizations, constituents detail flaws

-To date, at least a quarter of the state’s coronavirus deaths – roughly 1,600 – have been nursing home residents.
+To date, at least a quarter of the state’s coronavirus deaths – more than 1,600 – have been nursing home residents.
 According to cumulative data collected by the federal Centers for Services, Michigan ranks fifth in the nation in total nursing home deaths.
 Just last week the governor admitted her nursing home policy has severe flaws, yet the policy remains active.